-The coolest US presidential firsts are listed here for your voting and education pleasure.
+The coolest US presidential firsts are listed here for your voting and educational pleasure.
 Who was the first president to actually live in the White House?
 Who was the first bachelor president?
 Which president was the first to appear on TV?
 These questions and way more get answered on this list of US presidential firsts.
 Enjoy these presidential trivia facts that cover everything from the major bases (first president to be assassinated and the first president to resign) to the funnier and wilder famous firsts (who was the first to wear regular pants, for instance?).

-The presidents of USA are members of an elite club, but they all managed to stand out in one way or another.
+The presidents of the USA are members of an elite club, but they all managed to stand out in one way or another.
 Many of them made history by being the "first" to do things, like President Grover Cleveland being the first president to get married at the White House or President Barack Obama being the first president to publicly support gay marriage.
 The United States trivia continues with fun facts about American presidents like Bill Clinton (the first to be live-streamed) and Ronald Reagan (the first to be divorced).

-First to Not Own Slaves
+First To Not Own Slaves

-President Franklin D. Roosevelt was the biggest star on TV when he became the first Commander in Chief to appear on the new medium.
+President Franklin D. Roosevelt was the biggest star on TV when he became the first Commander-in-Chief to appear on the new medium.

 FDR, who was already a huge hit on the radio with his "fireside chats," appeared on a broadcast of the 1939 World's Fair in New York.1,408158Is this interesting?